 - Rhythm: The pattern of longer and shorter sounds

 - Duration: The length of time that a note is sounded

 - Tempo: The speed of the pulse [heartbeat] in a piece of music

 - Timbre: The quality of a musical sound

 - Structure: The way a piece of music is built up and the order of the different sections

 KS1 and Reception attend weekly singing assemblies, where the children learn a variety of songs from different genres.
 Pupils learn the Makaton signs linking to the lyrics of a song, enabling all children to participate.

 Examples of how we are supporting our Music Curriculum

-Children express themselves by performing in the school choir and playing musical instruments.
+Children express themselves by singing and playing musical instruments.
 They explore sounds by constructing and playing their own musical instruments and watch other musicians perform.